mg979/vim-xtabline/README.md

 `XTabCleanUp`

-This command deletes all buffers from the global buffers list, that don't match any of the current tabs cwds.
-Useful to get rid of terminal buffers in neovim, for example.
+This command deletes all buffers from the global buffers list, that are not valid for any of the current tabs.
+Useful to get rid of terminal buffers in neovim, for example, or to keep slim your buffer list.

 Default mapping: `<prefix>c`